You're reading an pre-release version of this documentation.

 • BufferCC : Used to avoid metastability when we use the buttons value in our hardware (this is a chain of 2 flip-flop)

 • PeripheralDemoFiber : This is sort of the integration layer for our PeripheralDemo into a SoC.
 This serve a few purposes.
-It handle the Tilelink parameters negotiation / propagation, aswell as exporting the leds and buttons directly to the MicroSoc io.
+It handle the Tilelink parameters negotiation / propagation, as well as exporting the leds and buttons directly to the MicroSoc io.

 • Node : This is an instance of the tilelink bus in our SoC.
 It is used for parameter negotiation/propagation as well as to get the hardware bus instance.